NaveItay/Train_Convolutional_Neural_Network-YOLO_Algorithm/README.md

 ![title](/images/detect_Bobsfog.PNG)

-In this project, we will talk about YoloV3 Architecture and how to train it on a custom dataset, I will explain step by step how to do it by using the Darknet framework.
+In this project, I will talk about YoloV3 Architecture and how to train it on a custom dataset, I will explain step by step how to do it by using the Darknet framework.
 <br/><br/>

 ###  Introduction